-In connection with acquisition of STAHL, we assumed an unfunded pension obligation which will further require cash flow to pay benefit obligations as they become due.
+In connection with the acquisition of STAHL, we assumed an unfunded pension obligation which will further require cash flow to pay benefit obligations as they become due.

-The STAHL pension obligation assumed in the acquisition is an unfunded pension plan valued at \$72,638,000 at the date of the acquisition.
+The STAHL pension obligation assumed in the acquisition is an unfunded pension plan valued at \$85,851,000 at March 31, 2018.
 Therefore, the Company will be required to make current and future benefit payment obligations in addition to payments required to pay down other long term borrowings.